anoshenko/rui/README.md

 * Set(viewID, tag string, value interface {}) bool sets the value of the View property named tag.

 	rui.Set(session.RootView(), viewID, tag, value)

+* DownloadFile(path string) downloads (saves) on the client side the file located at the specified path on the server.
+It is used when the client needs to transfer a file from the server.

+* DownloadFileData(filename string, data [] byte) downloads (saves) on the client side a file with a specified name and specified content.
+Typically used to transfer a file generated in server memory.

 ## Resource description format